 Second, imagine one starts from STU monodromy defects in flat space, then set $g\mu_B=0$ by hand and deform by a homogeneous relevant mass deformation \emph{away} from the defect.
 This will induce an RG flow whose IR endpoint should be a defect in the LS theory; we call this an ``$\mathcal{N}=4$/LS bulk defect RG flow" - see figure \ref{fig:sumsolutions}.
-We next note that for the STU solutions with $g\mu_B=0$, the condition below \eqref{valuesorestukey} implies the $s=+\kappa/2$ branch only exists for $0<n<1/3$ i.e. more restrictive than in \eqref{constraintkgen}.
-To simplify the following discussion, here we just continue with the $s=-\kappa/2$ branch (which always exists for all $n$).
-Interestingly, for $s=-\kappa/2$ the STU solutions with $g\mu_B=0$ are allowed for $|g\mu_F|<\frac{1}{2}(1+3n)$, while the LS defect solutions are allowed for a smaller range $|g\mu_F| < \frac{1}{2}(1+2n)$ (see \eqref{eq:FlavourFluxSourceBoundLS}); when $n=1$ these read $|g\mu_F|< 2$ and $|g\mu_F|< 3/2$ respectively\footnote{Notice that when $n=1$, $g\mu_R=0$ and $g\mu_B=0$ imply that $g\mu_3=0$, a case we return to below.}.
-Thus, the $\mathcal{N}=4$/LS bulk defect RG flows with $s=-\kappa/2$ can only exist for the range $|g\mu_F|< \frac{1}{2}(1+2n)$ and we leave it as an interesting open question to determine what happens in the IR for RG flows with $g\mu_F$ outside this range.
-For the RG flows that do exist we can make a comparison of $h_D$ in the UV and the IR.
+We next note that for the STU solutions with $g\mu_B=0$, the condition below \eqref{valuesorestukey} implies the $s=+\kappa/2$ branch 2 solutions only exists for $0<n<1/3$ i.e. more restrictive than in \eqref{constraintkgen}.
+We now continue this discussion focussing on the main branch $s=-\kappa/2$.
+For $n=1$ the STU solutions with $g\mu_B=0$ exist for $|g\mu_F|<2$, while the LS defect solutions are allowed for a smaller range $|g\mu_F| < \frac{3}{2}$.
+Thus, when $n=1$ the $\mathcal{N}=4$/LS bulk defect RG flows can only exist for the range $|g\mu_F|< \frac{3}{2}$ and we leave it as an interesting open question to determine what happens in the IR for RG flows with $g\mu_F$ in the range $\frac{3}{2}\le|g\mu_F|< {2}$.
+Similar comments apply to the main branch solutions for other values of $n$ with the additional feature that the $g\mu_B=0$ solutions might only exist for a more restricted range than the naive space of solutions.
+This is illustrated in figure \ref{fig:stusolnsspace} for the case of $n=10$: the dashed purple line is the naive set of STU solutions with $g\mu_B=0$, while the true solutions lie inside the solid blue curve.
+Notice that this range is still larger than the range of LS solutions as marked by the solid purple line.
+For the $\mathcal{N}=4$/LS bulk defect RG flow that do actually exist, we can make a comparison of $h_D$ in the UV and the IR.
 For example, taking $n=1$ for simplicity, setting $g\mu_B=0$ in \eqref{hdeesnfour} we obtain for the STU defects in the UV:

 In the IR, for the LS defect with $n=1$ we get the result \eqref{hdnmone} which is 3/2 the value in the UV.